cllopes/reactathon/material/1_es6/readme.md

 After each standard is published it is still up to each of the Browser/JavaScript Engine to start supporting the new standard.

-Even worse in the case of Internet Explore some versions may never be updated to support these new features.
+Even worse in the case of Internet Explorer some versions may never be updated to support these new features.

 If this is the case why is everyone so interested in ES6 if they still intend to support a wide array of browsers?